LioQing/Phy-Notes/E8/Ch1.md

 ## 1.2 Lighting

 **luminous flux**
+def: power of light from a light source with respect to the responsiveness of human eye to different wavelengths (for clearer answer)
-def: *perceived power* of light from a light source
+def: *perceived power* of light from a light source (according to wikipedia)

 factors:
 1\. power of light energy emitted by the source, i.e. the *power output*